JannieChen/Spring2018-Project2-Group2/README.md

-## Project Title "Where to Party?"
+## Project Title "Where to Party in the NYC?"
 Term: Spring 2018

 Final Version: [Project 2 by Group 2](https://xinrouli.shinyapps.io/where_to_party2/)